-Managing a budget well is crucial for managing your nonprofit’s finances.
+Managing a budget well is crucial for good nonprofit management and for the health of your organization's finances.
 There are different approaches to drafting, executing, and managing a budget.
-A great budget will help your nonprofit plan ahead and make good decisions.
+It is an essential tool that will help your nonprofit plan ahead and make good decisions.

 In this article, we’ll talk about:

 The budget is also called a "business plan" because it helps you make informed decisions about expenses, fundraising, hiring, projects, and how to prioritize your time throughout the year.
 It is an annual statement of all operational expenses and income.

 A budget lays out all expenses and income for the fiscal year.
 This budget is an estimation before the year begins, but you should carefully research all expenses and expected income, so that the estimations are as close as possible to the actual numbers.

 The budget is crucial for nonprofits because it is:

 A useful forecasting tool.
 Do you need to fundraise more to cover new expenses this year?
 What expenses are necessary for the organization to grow?